 Blitz Reports can be scheduled as background processes to run at a certain date or time.
 This feature can be used to run time-consuming data extractions during non-office hours or to use a scheduled Blitz Report as an outbound interface or a very simple and flexible data warehouse.

-The easiest way to schedule a report, with the appropriate parameters, is to use the Blitz Report form to start a one-time run of the desired report and to then copy the submitted background concurrent request of that run:
+The easiest way to schedule a report is to run the Blitz Report first, and to then copy the submitted concurrent request and schedule it:

-- Run a report from the Blitz Report execution form with parameter restrictions as required
+Run a report from the Blitz Report run window with parameter restrictions as required

 Navigate to the menu > view > requests > submit a new request > single request > Copy > Find > select the concurrent request submitted in step 1

 Update schedule and delivery options as required and re-submit the request

 Alternatively, you can submit a new ‘Blitz Report’ concurrent request, populating its parameters manually.
-Select the required report name from the LOV and populate parameters 1 to 98 with values in exactly the same order as they appear on the Blitz Report execution window.
+Select the required report name from the LOV and populate parameters 1 to 87 with values in exactly the same order as they appear on the Blitz Report run window.
 For example, if the third parameter is ‘Operating Unit’ with a value of ‘Vision Operations’, then Parameter3 of the concurrent request would need to be populated with this value in order to filter the report data by operating unit.

-A multiple value string can be entered by using the keyword (see below).
+A multiple values string can be entered by using the keyword (see below).